somesh4747/next-auth-learning/README.md

 ### tailwind, shadcn, next-auth, resendEmail, OAuth, zod, Prisma ORM -- Technologies used till now

 # Feature TODO:
-1. user can add account image
+1. user can add account image (with pop up)
-2. new upadated email is already present or not ?
+2. new upadated email is already present or not --> done
 3. reset password in settings page
-4.
+4. delete account
 5.
 6.

 First, run the development server: